Gunman kills 2 during Oslo Pride festival; terror suspected

 He said the suspect had not made any statement to the police and was in contact with a defense lawyer.

-Still, police advised organizers of the Pride festival to cancel the parade Saturday.
+Police advised organizers of the Pride festival to cancel a parade scheduled for Saturday.

-Inge Alexander Gjestvang, leader of FRI, the Norwegian organisation for sexual and gender diversity, said the shooting has shaken the Nordic country’s LGBTQ community.
+Inge Alexander Gjestvang, leader of FRI, a Norwegian organization for sexual and gender diversity, said the shooting shook the Nordic country’s LGBTQ community.

 King Harald V offered condolences to the relatives of victims and said the royal family was “horrified” by the attack.